johnbatista1223/realtor-app/README.md

-# 🏡Home Page🏡
+# 🏡 **Home Page** 🏡

 # **Description**
-Millions of shoppers are looking for their first, next, forever, and even their temporary homes on any given day.
-Home Page is an app devised to offer customers with an on-demand availability of the housing market.
+<p>Millions of shoppers are looking for their first, next, forever, and even their temporary homes on any given day.
+Home Page is an app devised to offer customers with an on-demand availability of the housing market. </p>